AlphaTechnolog/nvcodark/README.md

 ### Creating your custom colorscheme

-Colorschemes in darknvim works as a function that is executed at colorschemes loading lifecycle.
+Colorschemes in nvcodark works as a function that is executed at colorschemes loading lifecycle.
 In this example we create the support for the [navarasu/onedark.nvim](https://github.com/navarasu/onedark.nvim).